petenorth/JenkinsPipelines/README.md

 Create a build config to build the derived image

     oc new-build https://github.com/petenorth/JenkinsPipelines.git --context-dir=fis2-maven

+The docker file `fis2-maven/Dockerfile` being used here just does a git clone of a FIS 2.0 sample project and goes on to do a maven build.
+The clone and build are executed as root and so there is some copying of files at the end to the location used as the m2 cache when the image runs as a slave.

-Once build look at the image stream created and get the registry location something like
+Once built look at the image stream created and get the registry location something like

     172.30.5.30:5000/sample-project/jenkinspipelines

 Go to the Jenkins instance and after logging in as admin click on 'manage jenkins'.
 Navigate to the kubernetes jenkins plugin section and create a new pod template based on the one called maven.
 Give a name and label of fis2 and specify the docker image as the registry location previously noted.
 Make sure the Jenkins Slave root directory is /tmp .

-All that remains is to create a build config from the yaml
+All that remains is to create a build config from some yaml, the `buildconfig.yaml` present in this project simply the references the same FIS 2.0 sample project used when creating the docker slave image but could be any FIS 2.0 project using the same versions of the standard maven plugings.

     oc create -f buildconfig.yaml